 Unit: 1.
-Basics

 The natural history of disease is the progression of a disease over time.
 Many diseases have certain relatively well-defined and well-known stages.
+The types of prevention depend on the stage of the natural history of the disease at which we apply the preventive measures.

 [Figure 1]